joshuardecker/eon/README.md

 - Luncheon will no longer have a value peg to real life lunches anymore, but it still will be able to be used for that.
 There will not be a fixed rate at which lunches can be redeemed for now, but opportunities will arise for "bidding wars" to let the highest payer get a free lunch.

 File system: (Ignore, this is just for me.)

+- cmd
+ - light client
+ - client
+ - test client

+- core
-- chain
+ - lunDb
  - blockchain
-  + blockchain files
+ - events
   - block
-  + block files
    + merkleroot
+  - txs
+   + txpool (mempool)
+  - (more to come, like tokens)
+ - energy (gas)
+ - wallet

+- crypto
+ - ellip
+ - lash (in the future) (lunch hash)

 - http handler
  - universal requests
  - node requests
  - light node requests

+- logger
+ + color
+ + logger

 - miner
  - target